South32 Rottnest Channel Swim

 Be part of the action

-Whether competing as a solo, duo or group of swimmers, the South32 Rottnest Channel Swim is a team event with all participants surrounded by a support network of paddlers, boat skippers and crew.
+Will you attempt the challenge?
+Cross the Rottnest Channel as a team of four, pair of two, or, for the extremely dedicated, as a soloist.
+Regardless of the category you participate in, the South32 Rottnest Channel Swim is a team event, with all participants surrounded by a network of paddlers, skippers and support crew.

 For full event details, including how to register, briefing dates and advice for training and preparation, head to the South32 Rottnest Channel Swim website.

 Conquering the South 32 Rottnest Channel Swim is no easy feat.
 Be there to cheer on the swimmers and support crews as they cross the finish line and celebrate their achievement at Thomson Bay.

 The best vantage points to see the participants arrive are:

 Make a day of it and take in all the excitement of the event and then spend the day soaking up the sights of Rottnest Island.

 As one of the busiest days of the year for Rottnest Island, we encourage you to leave plenty of time to find parking at the ferry terminals before your departure time.

 For visitors departing from B Shed in Fremantle (Victoria Quay), additional parking will be available at South Metropolitan TAFE Fremantle Campus.
 Alternatively, consider departing from North Fremantle (Rous Head).

 The South32 Rottnest Channel Swim event day is one of the busiest for the Rottnest Island Marine Reserve.
 To assist with ensuring the safety of participants and spectators, please: